 How much does a Tomales Bay mooring lease cost?

-The current cost for a mooring on sovereign lands within Tomales Bay is $125 per year as determined by the 2015 Tomales Bay Mooring Poles Benchmark.
+The current cost for a mooring on sovereign lands within Tomales Bay is $140 per year as determined by the 2020 Tomales Bay Mooring Poles Benchmark.
 The benchmark is generally updated every 5 years.
-See the Commission’s current benchmarks here.
+See the Commission’s current benchmarks.

 Where are moorings allowed within Tomales Bay?
 Can I moor outside the zones?